Steven Langendonk

 • Research topic: “Decoding Chinese diplomatic behaviour in international organisations: domestic logics of action meet multilateral order”.

-• Research scope: a mix of interviews, in-person observation of Chinese multilateral diplomacy, historical cases, and semantic network analysis is combined with comparative analysis of domestic rhetoric, laws, policies, and debates to draw out how Chinese multilateral diplomacy is understood, organised and practiced.
+• Research scope: A mix of interviews, in-person observation of Chinese multilateral diplomacy, and historical cases is combined with comparative analysis of domestic rhetoric, laws, policies, and debates to draw out how Chinese multilateral diplomacy is understood, organised, and practised.

 • Deliverables: practically applicable insights on how Chinese diplomats behave in multilateral settings, a theoretically relevant argument about Chinese diplomacy in International Relations, and a set of methodological innovations in interpretative analysis of international relations.